Education: Teacher Education & Certificate in Education (Minor)

 While this option provides limited preparation for the job market, it enables

-students to earn Private School Certification from the Pennsylvania Department
+students to earn Private Academic Certification from the Pennsylvania Department

 of Education.
 Students must major in any of the disciplines in which the